 He is the author of the book “ICTs & Development in India: Perspectives on the Rural Network Society” (Anthem Books, London, 2011), marks a significant contribution to the discourse on information and communication technologies in rural India.
 Besides, he is widely published in numerous national and international journals.
 His research, rich in geographical diversity, spans across India, Bangladesh, Indonesia, Philippines, Thailand, Vietnam and Singapore and has presented research papers in major Communications and Social Science Conferences/Seminars held in Asia, USA, Europe, Africa, New Zealand, Canada and Latin America.

-He has been the Editor in Chief (2013-2017) of Journal of Creative Communications (peer reviewed, international Sage Publication), and is currently the Associate Editor of Media Asia (Taylor & Francis).
+He has been the Editor in Chief (2013-2017) of Journal of Creative Communications (peer reviewed, international Sage Publication), and the Associate Editor (2014-2019) of Media Asia (Taylor & Francis).
 He is currently the Editor of International Journal of Media Studies published by EFL University.
 Furthermore, he contributes to the academic community as a member of various editorial advisory boards and as a manuscript reviewer for several other prominent journals.

 Sreekumar, T T (2011) ICTs AND DEVELOPMENT IN INDIA: PERSPECTIVES ON THE RURAL NETWORK SOCIETY, London: Anthem Press